-Complaints decreased compared to the same period a year ago (Q1 2014-15).
-The cycle hire scheme received 2.58 complaints per 100,000 journeys.
+Complaints decreased compared to the same period a year ago (Q2 2014-15).
+The cycle hire scheme received 2.81 complaints per 100,000 journeys.
 Complaints continue to fall due the improvements to bike redistribution and customers finding it easier to hire and dock cycles.
+Main areas of complaints are refund request and understanding of the pricing structure.